scolej/pikatock/README.md

 1700-1730 rest of the day : maybe do a little bit of work
 ```

-And then get nice a nice summed up tree of times as output:
+And then get a nice summed up tree of times as output:

 ```
 6.5